-There have been three incidents so far this year involving passengers urinating publicly on planes.
+There have been three incidents involving passengers urinating publicly on planes.

 Shirley Yamauchi from Hawaii was scared she or her young son could be injured after a passenger was dragged across a United Airlines plane in April.

 Legislation introduced in both the House and the Senate would ban airlines from behaving as United did with David Dao in April.